-Distributions will be paid, either by way of Dividends to Westland Holdings Limited or subvention payment to Westland District Council in accordance with the annual Statement of Intent, as agreed with Westland Holdings Limited
+Distributions will be paid, either by way of Dividends to Westland Holdings Limited or Subvention Payments to Westland District Council or Westland Holdings Ltd in accordance with the annual Statement of Intent, as agreed with Westland Holdings Limited.

-The degree of profit retention/distribution will be agreed annually with Westland Holdings Limited and, subject to the following criteria:
+The degree of profit retention/distribution will be agreed annually with Westland Holdings Limited, subject to the following criteria:

-- Westroads Ltd.will utilise Group losses to the maximum extent available and pay for the use of the losses at the current tax rate by way of a subvention payment. - The amount of any distribution shall take into account Westroad Ltd's ability to fund future capital expenditure requirements, to maintain and expand its operations, to meet its obligations under the Companies Act 1993 and to address matters related to the debt structure of the company.
+- Westroads Ltd.will utilise Group losses to the maximum extent available and pay for the use of the losses at the current tax rate by way of Subvention Payments. - The amount of any distribution shall take into account Westroad Ltd's ability to fund future capital expenditure requirements, to maintain and expand its operations, to meet its obligations under the Companies Act 1993 and to address matters related to the debt structure of the company.